yanamlnk/job-board/README.md

 sudo systemctl start mysql
 ```

-Windows (as an administrator):
+- Windows (as an administrator):
 ```
 net start MySQL
 ```

-Mac (with Homebrew):
+- Mac (with Homebrew):
 ```
 brew services start mysql
 ```

-2. Backend
+2. Backend.
 To run the backend, navigate to the backend directory and use the following commands:

 ```
 yarn install
 yarn dev
 ```

-3. Frontend
+3. Frontend.
 To run the frontend, navigate to the frontend directory and use the following commands:

 ```
 yarn install